pmndrs/valtio/readme.md

   )
 }

-// the code above becomes the code blow.
+// the code above becomes the code below.

 import { useSnapshot } from 'valtio'